 Health Center - Flu and Cold

 Can’t remember if you starve a cold and feed a fever or vice versa?
 You’re not alone.
 Flu and cold season is upon us, and it’s important to arm yourself with an arsenal of germ-fighting tools.
-Get the facts on identifying cold versus flu symptoms, the seasonal flu shot, the H1N1 vaccine and more.
+Get the facts on identifying cold versus flu symptoms, flu vaccines and more.

 Flu / Colds Guide